Jolin-Kan/KJ-NOTE/c-language from 10.1.1.md

 #### No.1

-it means we have a point called string and this point(string) point to another point.That point point to a character/string.
+it means we have a pointer called string and this point(string) point to another point.That point point to a character/string.

 #### No.2